Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Arizona's games have gone over 54.5 points in only one opportunity this season.

+- The combined points per game average of the two teams, 66, is 11.5 points above Sunday's over/under.

-- The two teams combine to average 66 points per game, 11.5 more than the over/under in this contest.
+- The 42.4 combined points per game that these two squads have allowed this season are 12.1 fewer than the 54.5 over/under in this contest.

-- These two squads combine to allow 42.4 points per game, 12.1 fewer than this contest's over/under.
+- The 54.5 over/under in this game is 2.7 points above the 51.8 average total in Cardinals games this season.

 Rams stats and trends

-- The Rams have been favored by 4.5 points or more once this season and covered the spread.
+- This season, the Rams have one ATS win in two games as a favorite of 4 points or more.

-- Los Angeles' games this year have gone over the total in three out of three opportunities.
+- Los Angeles' games this year have hit the over in all three opportunities.

-- Los Angeles is 2-1 against the spread and 3-0 overall this season when the team notches more than 21.7 points.
+- When Los Angeles scores more than 21.7 points, it is 2-1 against the spread and 3-0 overall.

-- Los Angeles is 2-1 against the spread and 3-0 overall when the team picks up more than 342.7 yards.
+- In games that Los Angeles churns out more than 342.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Rams have two giveaways this season, while the Cardinals have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.